azzazzel/azzazzel.github.io/_posts/2022-02-09-what_dev_heck.md

 ### Why dev heck?

-I've spent quite some time clarifying and organizing my thought on all those topics during the last few weeks.
+I've spent quite some time clarifying and organizing my thoughts on all those topics during the last few weeks.
 For what it's worth, I thought I'd share them publicly.
 I hope you found them helpful or at least interesting.
 As always, your feedback is more than welcome.

 Whatever your take on DevRel, DX, community building, or any of the related matters, I hope you'll have many satisfied users and excited developers.